 It’s well documented that I love Korean food, I even talked about it in my last blog post about the best Asian food around Melbourne.
 One of the dishes I raved about was Kimchi Jjigae – a Korean stew often made with pork or seafood.
 It’s a little bit spicy, nice and filling – the perfect winter warmer!

 It reminded me that I had some pictures of a Pork & Tofu Kimchi Jjigae (돼지김치찌개) I made before I left the UK so I thought I’d share the recipe with you.
 I’m not saying it’s the most authentic but it’s definitely tasty and really suited to this time of year when the weather is cold.

 Kimchi is an integral part of Korean life, culture and cuisine and since learning to make it last year (my recipe here), we’ve almost always had a batch in the fridge.
-This recipe is so warming and even better if you use home made kimchi although most good Asian supermarkets tend to sell the ready made stuff these days and it’s just as good.
+This recipe is so warming and even better if you use homemade kimchi although the ready-made stuff these days and it’s just as good.

 Serves 2 with rice on the side!

 - Water – enough to cover the stew by 2cm